eclipse-4diac/4diac-documentation/README.md

 ## How to Contribute

 Contributions are most welcome.
-There are many ways to contribute, from entering high quality bug reports, to contributing code or documentation changes.
+There are many ways to contribute, from entering high-quality bug reports, to contributing code or documentation changes.
 For a complete guide, see the [contribution guide](https://github.com/eclipse-4diac/4diac-documentation/blob/main/CONTRIBUTING.md).

 ## License